 Reviewed by David L. Paulsen

 aims for their work and then assessing how well, from my Latter-day Saint perspective,

 - To retard the growth and progress of the Church of Jesus Christ of Latter-day

 - To this end, based on sound scholarship, to provide a rigorous critique of

 - As a basis for this critique, to first state Latter-day Saint beliefs accurately

 - To this end, to distinguish between “official” or “canonized”

-- To present this critique in a “respectful, charitable and courteous" manner.5
+- To present this critique in a “respectful, charitable and courteous”

 - To engage Latter-day Saints in genuine and “fruitful theological dialogue.”6